Scapa Flow: Scuttling of the German fleet

-At least seven of the scuttled German ships and some sunken British ships can today be visited by divers.
+At least seven of the scuttled German ships and some sunken British ships can be visited by divers.

 Salvage operation

-Although many of the larger ships turned turtle and came to rest upside down or on their sides in relatively deep water (25–45 m), some—including the battlecruiser —were left with parts of their superstructure or upturned bows still protruding from the water or just below the surface.
+Although many of the larger ships "turned turtle" and came to rest upside down or on their sides in relatively deep water (25–45 m), some—including the battlecruiser —were left with parts of their superstructure or upturned bows still protruding from the water, while others had settled just below the surface.

 These ships posed a severe hazard to navigation; small boats, trawlers, and drifters regularly became snagged on them with the rise and fall of the tides.
-The Admiralty initially declared that there would be no attempt at salvage, that the sunken hulks would remain where they were, to 'rest and rust.'
-In the first few years after the war, there was abundant scrap metal as a result of the huge quantities of leftover tanks, artillery and ordnance.
-By the early 1920s, the situation had changed.
+The Admiralty initially declared that there would be no attempt at salvage, and that the sunken hulks would remain where they were, to "rest and rust".
+In the years immediately following the war, the country enjoyed an abundance of scrap metal as a result of the huge quantities of leftover tanks, artillery and ordnance.
+By the early 1920s, however, the situation had changed.

 In 1922, the Admiralty invited tenders from interested parties for the salvage of the sunken ships, although at the time few believed that it would be possible to raise the deeper wrecks.
 The contract went to a wealthy engineer and scrap metal merchant, Ernest Cox, who created a new company, a division of Cox & Danks Ltd, for the venture, and so began what is often called the greatest maritime salvage operation of all time.

 During the next eight years, Cox and his workforce of divers, engineers, and labourers engaged in the complex task of raising the sunken fleet.
 First the relatively small destroyers were winched to the surface using pontoons and floating docks to be sold for scrap to help finance the operation, then the bigger battleships and battlecruisers were lifted, by sealing the multiple holes in the wrecks, and welding to the hulls long steel tubes which protruded above the water, for use as airlocks.
 In this fashion the submerged hulls were made into air-tight chambers and raised with compressed air, still inverted, back to the surface.

 Cox endured bad luck and frequent fierce storms which often ruined his work, swamping and re-sinking ships which had just been raised.
 At one stage, during the General Strike of 1926, the salvage operation was about to grind to a halt due to a lack of coal to feed the many boilers for the water pumps and generators.
 Cox ordered that the abundant fuel bunkers of the sunken (but only partly submerged) battlecruiser be broken into to extract the coal with mechanical grabs, allowing work to continue.